brooknullsh/personal-site/notes/async-javascript.md

 4. The Event Loop takes the first callback from the TQ, putting it on the Call Stack to be executed

-**NOTE:** The Event Loop will take the callback from the queue once the Call Stack is empty, meaning long-running synchronous tasks left on the Call Stack will defer the callback execution
+The Event Loop will take the callback from the queue once the Call Stack is empty, meaning long-running synchronous tasks left on the Call Stack will defer the callback execution

 ## Web APIs